haavamoa/RetrospectiveClient/README.md

 ![retrosummary]

-Remarks: The application might have changed since theese screenshots / gifs were taken, but I hope that they provide a basic feeling of the flow of the application.
+Remarks: The application might have changed since these screenshots / gifs were taken, but I hope that they provide a basic feeling of the flow of the application.
 The gifs also have some awkward rendering issues.

 [logo]: src/Retrospective.Clients.WPF/retrospective.ico